jmbarros/jmbarros.github.io/pages/about.md

 ---
-layout: page
+layout: about
 title: About
 permalink: /about/
 show_meta: true
 # imagefeature path is relative to images/ directory.
-imagefeature: foo.png
+#imagefeature: foo.png
 published: true
-description: "About example.com...."
+description: "About me ..."
 category: views
 comments: false
 mathjax: false